Culture & Diversity Committee

 Tony Wong Diversity Award

-The NAN Culture & Diversity Committee is extremely pleased to announce the second annual diversity award in honor of Dr. Tony Wong.
+The NAN Culture & Diversity Committee is extremely pleased to announce the third annual diversity award in honor of Dr. Tony Wong.
 NAN members -- please nominate your peers and trainees!
 Self-nominations are also accepted.

 * Students, post-doctoral residents, and early-career members of NAN (within five years of graduating) are eligible to apply for the 2018 Tony Wong Diversity Award.
 Awardees receive $500 (students and post-doctoral residents) or a commemorative plaque (early-career members) in recognition of their efforts to promote public education, advocacy, and research in brain health in culturally diverse and minority communities.